 Why is light roast coffee more preferred by coffee lovers?
 The explanation for that is when coffee is roasted, the beans lose roughly 90% of their water content.
 So, if you measure your coffee by scoops, light roasted coffee will have more caffeine since the beans are denser than a darker roast.
 But if you weigh out your scoops, darker roasts will have more caffeine, because there is less mass.
 As you can see, weigh roasts seems very impractical since you will need some sort of weighing scale.
 Now, which light roast coffee is the best?
 This question is very subjective.
-We all have different tastes.
-Some are the same as others.
-In our research though, more people tend to prefer the Kicking Horse Hola Light Roast.
+We all have different taste and some are the same as others.
+In our research though, more people tend to prefer the Hola Light Roast Kicking Horse.
 Let’s find out why.

 This light roast coffee is guaranteed to deliver a delicious hello and scare the heck out of the most menacing of mornings.
 The Hola is a blend that knows how to dish up a warm welcome.
-It’s a hot, tropical storm, sailing off the sea.
-It’s even a high-five, a hug, and a good swift kick to the conventional, all at once.
-Simply put, it’s incredible.
-And it’s consistently making its way across North America.
+It’s a hot, tropical storm and sailing off the sea.
+It’s even a high five, a hug, a good swift kick to the convention and all at once.
+Simply put, it’s incredible and it’s consistently making its way across North America.

-To give you a background of Kicking Horse, it comes from a Rocky Mountain explorer who, while crossing a river, was kicked in the head by a horse.
-His companions thought he was dead.
-But legend has it that a powerful cup of coffee brought him back to life.
+To give you a background of Kicking Horse.
+It comes from a Rocky Mountain explorer while crossing a river, it was kicked in the head by a horse.
+His companions thought he was dead, but legend has it that a powerful cup of coffee brought him back to life.
 That’s the spirit of this coffee blend.
 It’s here to wake-up the dead and meet the sun with a salute.
 Now, do you get the picture why it’s called Hola?

 As soon as you open the bag of Kicking Horse Hola, “Wake Up & Kick Ass” will greet you on the inside of the box.
-If that isn’t a loud enough greeting, we then read the name of the coffee: “Hola” and it sure did give us a great smile.
+If that isn’t a loud enough greeting, we then read the name of the coffee “Hola” and it sure did give us a great smile.
 The bag is durable and ergonomically.
-It has clearl brewing instructions and also explains the coffee’s farming and roasting practices.
-You can also read about the company.
+It has clear brewing instructions and also explains the coffee’s farming and roasting practices.
 We’ve never had this much fun opening a box of coffee.
 The information was copious and the good intentions of Kicking Horse were clearly made in this bag.

-So if you are a coffee lover that is adventurous at heart, then you will surely enjoy the complex flavor profiles and interesting pairing options that the Kicking Horse Hola offers.
+If you are a coffee lover that is adventurous at heart, then you will surely enjoy the complex flavor profiles and interesting pairing options that the Kicking Horse offers.
 They are a company that also engages with you.
-The aroma and flavor of this light roast coffee is something you will remember and crave for in years to come.
+The aroma and flavor of this light roast coffee are something you will remember and crave for in years to come.
 In fact, we are now making the switch to the Hola for our light roast needs.
 It’s that good.